What is Hashing?

 So, lets start off with a login process for an application, this could be any sort of application from your laptop to Mashoom's login page, the neat thing about this technology is that it is based on maths, not algorithms/ a library of code.
 It is however worth pointing out that although this is the fundamentals of how logins work this shouldn't be used as a tutorial, there is more to it!

 As an application you need to check that the user's password is the same as a password they entered when they made the account; it is still the same person.
 This is because this 1 person should know the password, there is no way of getting this information without them knowing, so we have a solid point to start from.

 Easy you say, just store their password so you have something to check against!
 At this point many people stop learning and start coding, and there have been many many incredibly harmful hacks as a result on many very high profile systems.

 Now you're up to speed with the problem, welcome to the solution; hashing.
 Hashing takes a string of data (a password for instance), and transforms it into another string of data.
-The clever bit is that input will always produce the same output, this output will be unique to the input, and the output can't be reverse engineered to the input.
-Now, "how" is something to leave to the professionals, all you need to know is a good hashing algorithm it is based on a mathematical process that has been reviewed 1000 times by many experts, it is subsequently relied upon by everyone doing security in the tech world, Wordpress to Google.
+The clever bit is that input will always produce the same output; this output will be unique to the input.
+The output also can't be reverse engineered to the input, think of this as "you can't unscramble an omlette".
+Now, "how" is something to leave to the professionals, all you need to know is that a good hashing algorithms are based on a mathematical process that has been reviewed 1000 times by many experts.
+A handful rise to the top and are subsequently are relied upon by everyone doing security in the tech world, Wordpress to Google.